-I am running in the ACT Legislative Assembly election because I believe a locally focussed Independent can bring attention to local issues that have are neglected by the major parties, while adding scrutiny to Canberra-wide issues.
+I am running as an Independent in the ACT Legislative Assembly election.
+I believe a locally focussed Independent can bring attention to local issues that have are neglected by the major parties, while adding scrutiny to Canberra-wide issues.

-As an independent, I believe my strongest value will be in influencing how policy is made, regardless of what that policy is.
-I value evidence-based policy and strong community engagement, and believe we can do better in these regards.
+As an Independent, I believe my strongest value will be in influencing how policies are made, regardless of what that policy is.
+I value evidence-based policy and strong community engagement.

 Nonetheless, it is still helpful to understand what type of person I am.
-These are some of the positions I believe in myself, though as a representative I also believe it is my duty to listen, understand and most importantly represent your point of view.
+These are my policies and platforms, which speak to my values.
+However, as an Independent representative I also believe it is my duty to listen, understand and most importantly represent your point of view.
 I stand by my beliefs publically and am willing to discuss them with anyone, though I am always open to alternate points of view.
-I am willing to admit I didn’t have all the evidence to back up a particular position, and change my mind when presented with new evidence.
+I will admit if I didn’t have all the evidence to back up a particular position, and change my mind when presented with new evidence.

 The Labor-Greens coalition have used the Gungahlin Planning Refresh to remove the employment focus of the Gungahlin region, in direct opposition to both their own community consultation, and that of the Gungahlin Community Council.
 Gungahlin does not want to become a dormitory region for the other town centres.
 We want local employment opportunities for all demographics.